 - Gently squeeze your dog’s paw, then remove your hand and feed a treat.

-- Hold your dog’s paw, then gently let it go and feed him a treat.
+- Hold your dog’s paw, then gently let it go and feed a treat.

-If you use a marker, such as a clicker or the word “Yes,” use it at the end of the touch, before you give the treat.
-If your dog is too nervous or touch-sensitive, start by feeding him at the same time you touch him.
-Once he relaxes, you can switch to having your touch come first.
+If you use a marker, such as a clicker or the word “yes,” use it at the end of the touch, before you give the treat.
+If your dog is too nervous or touch-sensitive, start by feeding them at the same time you touch them.
+Once they relax, you can switch to having your touch come first.

 The entire process could take days or even weeks.
-Go slowly, and watch your dog for signs that he may be anxious.
-Whenever he seems uncomfortable, you’ve moved too far too fast.
-Simply take a step backward until he is calm again, and work through the steps more slowly.
+Go slowly, and watch your dog for signs that they may be anxious.
+Whenever they seem uncomfortable, you’ve moved too far, too fast.
+Simply take a step backward until your dog is calm again, and work through the steps more slowly.
 In time, you will have a dog that can relax when handled.
 And that will be easier for you and a lot less stressful for your dog.